Big Trees Sale

-Planting large trees is so advantageous, the better question may be, “why not Big Trees?”
-When properly selected, located, planted, and maintained, native overstory trees:
+Planting large trees is so advantageous that the better question may be “why not Big Trees?”
+When properly selected, located, planted and maintained, native overstory trees:

-- contribute to Maryland’s 2020 goal of “No Net Loss of Forests” and the County’s Tree Canopy goals, and
+- Contribute to Maryland’s 2020 goal of “No Net Loss of Forests” and the County’s Tree Canopy goals

-View pictures and descriptions of the fall Big Trees (PDF).
-Understanding a species’ appearance, size, soil preferences, sunlight requirements, and relative tolerance to urban conditions can help you determine which Big Tree is right for you.
-Important factors include the moisture and consistency of the soil, the amount of sun exposure, and the degree of soil compaction.
+Species typically for sale are listed below.
+Pictures and descriptions of the Big Trees species (PDF) are available.
+Understanding a species’ appearance, size, soil preferences, sunlight requirements and relative tolerance to urban conditions can help you determine which Big Tree is right for your yard.
+Important factors include the moisture and consistency of the soil, the amount of sun exposure and the degree of soil compaction.

 - Black Oak

 - Chestnut Oak

 - Swamp White Oak

 - Northern Red Oak